-- 1. Decent, safe, and sanitary.
-(See definition below.) - Functionally equivalent to the displacement dwelling. - 3.
-Adequate in size to accommodate the persons being relocated. - 4.
-In an area not subject to unreasonable adverse environmental conditions. - 5.
-In a location generally not less desirable than the location of your displacement dwelling with respect to public utilities and commercial and public facilities, and reasonably accessible to your place of employment. - 6.
-On land that is typical in size for residential development with typical improvements. - 7.
-Currently available on the market. - 8.
-Within your financial means.
+- (1) Decent, safe, and sanitary.
+(See definition below.) - (2) Functionally equivalent to the displaced dwelling. - (3) Adequate in size to accommodate the family being relocated. - (4) In an area not subject to unreasonable adverse environmental conditions. - (5) In a location generally not less desirable than the location of your displacement dwelling with respect to public utilities and commercial and public facilities, and reasonably accessible to the place of employment. - (6) On land that is typical in size for residential development with typical improvements. - (7) Currently available on the market. - (8) Within your financial means.